 While standard bypass shower doors are the norm, there are a number of other options out there to choose from, depending on your design and budget considerations.
 The simplest answer is to invest in a hinged shower door.
 These doors don’t rely on tracks or rollers and thus don’t experience the number of problems that a sliding shower door does.
 If you’re thinking outside of the box and have the means, you can eliminate a shower door altogether.
 Wraparound shower designs and walls create showers that don’t need doors at all.
 Plus since they’re usually made of high-quality materials, such as stone or block glass, they look a lot better than your standard, framed glass shower door in the first place.

-Need to find a pro for your Shower Door Repair?Find Pros
+Ready to start your Shower Door Repair?Find Pros

 Shower Glass Design

 While stone and block glass are dependable and attractive building materials, they’re simply not in the running when it comes to fitting the strapped budgets of many homeowners.
 If shower glass is the best option for you, you should consider your options carefully before your glass shower door installation.

 - Obscured or Frosted Glass—This glass is opaque in nature, offering both privacy and a feeling of space in a bathroom setting.